marcus8448/Sound-Physics/README.md

 # Sound-Physics
+This 1.15.2 port took quite some time to make because of the all changes in minecraft and forge from 1.12.2.
+I must warn you though, it is pretty hacky.

+Most features should work but there are no config gui and the config has be changed in the file, and i didn't test server support (it probably doesn't work).

 A Minecraft mod that provides realistic sound attenuation, reverberation, and absorption through blocks.

 Downloads are in the [releases tab](https://github.com/djpadbit/Sound-Physics/releases)